cshennju/CardiacField/README.md

-# CardiacField: Computational Echocardiography for Universal Screening
+# CardiacField: Computational Echocardiography for Automated Heart Function Estimation Using 2DE Probes

-This repository holds the Pytorch implementation of [CardiacField: Computational Echocardiography for Universal Screening](https://njuvision.github.io/CardiacField/).
+This repository holds the Pytorch implementation of [CardiacField: Computational Echocardiography for Automated Heart Function Estimation Using 2DE Probes](https://njuvision.github.io/CardiacField/).
 If you find our code useful in your research, please consider citing:

 ```
-@article{shen2023cardiacfield,
+@article{shen2024cardiacfield,
-  title={CardiacField: Computational Echocardiography for Universal Screening},
+  title={CardiacField: Computational Echocardiography for Automated Heart Function Estimation Using 2DE Probes},
   author={Shen, Chengkang and Zhu, Hao and Zhou, You and Liu, Yu and Yi, Si and Dong, Lili and Zhao, Weipeng and Brady, David and Cao, Xun and Ma, Zhan and Lin, Yi},
-  journal={Research Square},
+  journal={arXiv preprint},
-  year={2023}
+  year={2024}
 }
 ```